Dutch Shepherd: Health

 The Dutch Breed Club initiated a hotline in 2008 for reporting health and behavioral problems.
 Most genetic health problems occur at a low rate in this breed.
 Confirmed genetic diseases diagnosed in Dutch Shepherds include allergies (atopy), masticatory myositis, pannus, cryptorchidism and inflammatory bowel disease.

 Within the rough-haired variety care should be taken to screen for goniodysplasia before breeding.
 This is a condition where the outflow of fluid from the eye is restricted and under certain circumstances can cause blindness.
 The link between genetics and goniodysplasia is uncertain.
 Two dogs who have a risk of goniodysplasia can still have puppies who are not at risk.
 The Dutch Breed Club regulations requires the testing for GD for rough-hairs.

-The Orthopedic Foundation for Animals reports hip dysplasia is present at an overall rate of 9 percent on 705 dogs evaluated from Jan.
-1974 through Mar.
-2023 and elbow dysplasia is present at a rate of 5.5 percent on 667 dogs evaluated from Jan.
-1974 through Mar.
+The Orthopedic Foundation for Animals reports hip dysplasia was present in 9 percent of 705 dogs evaluated from Jan.
+1974 to Mar.
 2023.
+Elbow dysplasia was in 5.5 percent of 667 dogs evaluated from Jan.
+1974 to Mar.
+2023.

+Inflammatory Myopathy

 A previously unknown inflammatory and necrotizing myopathy affecting Dutch Shepherds was genetically mapped in 2018 by the University of Minnesota Canine Genetics Laboratory who identifies this disease as IM: Inflammatory Myopathy (Myositis).
 The disease causes progressive, painful inflammation of skeletal muscle tissue.

 The first symptoms of the disease, which usually present between three and eight months of age, include a "bunny hopping" gait and rear leg stiffness, then, it escalates to include muscle tremors, progressive weakness and severe muscle atrophy.
 The Dutch Shepherd Dog Club of America financed genetic research to analyze and interpret molecular information to identify this disease, which was spearheaded by Dutch Shepherd Dog Club of America veterinary counsel Karen Wroblewski DVM.

 Dr. Wroblewski orchestrated a nationwide collaboration of veterinary professionals, breeders and Dutch Shepherd fanciers resulting in the description of this new condition, discovery of the causative mutated gene, definition of the mode of inheritance (autosomal recessive), and now, availability of a new DNA screening test available through University of Minnesota.
 The UMN College of Veterinary Medicine has updated their Canine Genetic Testing webpage to include submission forms and instructions for submitting samples for Dutch Shepherd Inflammatory Myopathy testing to identify carriers of the disease.

 Both parents must be carriers to produce affected offspring, but as long as one of the two parents is IM clear, affected offspring will NOT be produced.
 The University of Minnesota Canine Genetics Laboratory has also coordinated with the Orthopedic Foundation for Animals to have the IM test results listed on the OFA website.